Dan Humphrey: Season 6

 In Season 6, Dan tells Serena that the reason he didn't give her an answer to the "I love you" was because it was easier to focus on his anger at Blair, than to face the possibility of getting what he always wanted in the fear of losing it again.
 Dan also solidifies his love by telling Georgina and Rufus that he had a plan all along to win and that there is no winning without Serena.

 In the finale, Dan reveals to Serena their first meeting at a party, where Dan first spoke to her and fell madly in love.
 Dan realized at that party that he could never pull Serena out of her world but he couldn't give up either.
 He realized that the only way he could get Serena was to write himself into the Upper East Side drama by using a blog to create a legend; the blog came to be known as Gossip Girl.
-Serena was overjoyed at the revelation, stating that Dan, through Gossip Girl, had written her and everyone else a seven-year love letter and made her realize that she belongs in the Upper East Side with Dan.
+Serena was overjoyed at the revelation, stating that Dan, through Gossip Girl, had written her and everyone else a seven-year love letter and made her realize that she belongs on the Upper East Side with Dan.

 Five years later, Dan and Serena get married, surrounded by their closest friends and family.

 2021 sequel series

-Dan does not appear in the 2021 sequel series but his Gossip Girl blog is featured in the first episode when Kate Keller find it and decided to relaunch it on Instagram.
+Dan does not appear in the 2021 sequel series but his Gossip Girl blog is featured in the first episode when Kate Keller finds it and decides to relaunch it on Instagram.
 In the episode "How to Bury a Millionaire" from season two, Georgina reveals that he lives in Brooklyn Heights and is still married to Serena.
-Georgina also revealed that the couple have a kid.
+Georgina also revealed that the couple has a kid.